nrachman/ldsc_snakemake/README.md

 A snakemake workflow to run the ldsc partitioning heritability analysis on predefined genomic regions. https://github.com/bulik/ldsc

-LD regression described in this publication Bulik-Sullivan, et al. LD Score Regression Distinguishes Confounding from Polygenicity in Genome-Wide Association Studies.
+LD regression described in this publication:

+Bulik-Sullivan, et al. LD Score Regression Distinguishes Confounding from Polygenicity in Genome-Wide Association Studies.
 Nature Genetics, 2015.

-Baseline regions and partition heritability described in this publication Finucane, HK, et al. Partitioning heritability by functional annotation using genome-wide association summary statistics.
+Baseline regions and partition heritability described in this publication:

+Finucane, HK, et al. Partitioning heritability by functional annotation using genome-wide association summary statistics.
 Nature Genetics, 2015

-Currently only set up to calculate ld using phase 1 of 1000genomes

-##Input
+## Input

 bedfiles with your genomic regions of interest.

-##Output
+## Output

 tsv file with results from ldsc partitioning heritability for each set of bed files.